The College and Career Center offers a variety of materials, assistance, support, guest speakers, and virtual workshops.

 College Application workshops

 Application filing periods for the U.C. system is August 1- November 30, 2020

-Application filing period for the Cal.
-State system is October 1 – Fri.
+The application filing period for the Cal.
+The State system is October 1 – Fri.
 December 4, 2020

 CSU: San Bernardino Chat with a counselor : September 1st @ 4:00pm Link:

 Youtube Video How to APPLY to CSU's for FALL 2021 Deadline Dec 4.
 2021

 Click here to join the live chat meeting